cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

-Title: Pwnable.tw challenge 1 - Start
+Title: Pwnable.tw Challenge 1 - Start
 Date: 2020-5-19 2:30 PM
 Category: CTF

 The first challenge from pwnable.tw, as the name of the site suggests, is a pwnable CTF challenge.
 The goal of the challenge is to pop a shell in the remote service and read out the flag, which we've been instructed should reside at '/home/start/flag'.
 The binary running on the remote server is provided for offline analysis and testing.

-As usual, the first step is to 'file' the binary:
+As usual, the first step is to run `file` on the binary:

 ```
 :::console